open-telemetry/opentelemetry.io/content/en/docs/instrumentation/python/automatic/agent-config.md

 ## Python-specific Configuration

-There are some python specific configuration options you can set by prefixing environment variables with `OTEL_PYTHON_`.
+There are some Python specific configuration options you can set by prefixing environment variables with `OTEL_PYTHON_`.

 ### Excluded URLs